o-leolleo/blog/content/blog/getting-started-with-eks/index.md

 }
 ```

-The network is named after our cluster, its CIDR and most of its settings are passed from the `config.yaml` file, discussed earlier.
+The network is named after our cluster, its CIDR and most of its settings are passed from the `config.yaml` file, [discussed earlier](#the-variables).
-We allow DNS name resolution on the VPC and [reuse the same NAT gateway on all its subnets](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/latest#single-nat-gateway).
+We allow [DNS hostnames and support](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-dns.html#vpc-dns-support) on the VPC and [reuse the same NAT gateway on all its subnets](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/latest#single-nat-gateway).
+The first has little impact to what we discuss on this post, the later helps us reduce the cost of the overall setup.

-The `kubernetes.io/role/elb` and `kubernetes.io/role/internal-elb` tags allows these subnets to be auto discovered by the [AWS Load Balancer Controller](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.1/deploy/subnet_discovery/), which we'll discuss in a later post about ingress controllers.
+The `kubernetes.io/role/elb` and `kubernetes.io/role/internal-elb` tags allows these subnets to be auto discovered by the [AWS Load Balancer Controller](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.1/deploy/subnet_discovery/), which we'll discuss in a later post.

-With the VPC in place we proceed to instantiate the module responsible to create the cluster and supporting resources, shown below.
+With the VPC in place we proceed declare the cluster and its supporting resources, shown on the code below.

 ```terraform
 module "eks" {